 Powdercoated safety color: It’s the law to have machinery colored for safety.
 The most effective safety color has proven to be yellow -- being more visible in daylight compared to red or other colors.

 Legal boom deflection: Boom deflection is the percentage of flex/bending of a boom while cabling up a load.
 It is normal and legal for all cranes (large and small, all types) to have a slight deflection while cabling up heavy loads.
 However, there are legal limits.
 This goes back to safe design and build.
 If a crane manages to lift a heavy amount of weight yet has too much bending/deflection in the boom –- this is illegal.
 Does the boom appear to bounce up and down with a load?
 This is a sign of unsafe design and improper structural support.

 No operator license needed: Only a machine rated 2,000 lbs.(1 ton) and below can claim that no operator license is required.
 All floor cranes and small cranes rated above 2,000 lbs. are REQUIRED to have EACH operator trained and licensed (consisting of 3-4 days training costing thousands of dollars per person).
 Will you need to pay for employee time and certify several operators to be legal?
 If the certified operator leaves the company, the investment will be lost.
 If there is a crane accident using a lift rated above 2,000 lbs. and your operator is not certified, you open yourself up to huge legal problems.

 No comprehensive annual/monthly inspection: Cranes rated 2,000 lbs.(1 ton) and below are given much less legal maintenance requirements.
 Small cranes rated above 2,000 lbs. are required to undergo and report stringent annual or monthly inspections.
 This takes more time, more money and if not recorded properly can result in legal issues down the road.

-E. Strasz, TMI"It has proven to be a great machine that has increased our productivity with our unitized curtain wall installation."
+E. Strasz, TMI Windows"It has proven to be a great machine that has increased our productivity with our unitized curtain wall installation."